Learning the Basics of VMware Horizon 7.12 – Part 11 – Image Updating

-After the agent is successfully installed, the color turns to green, as shown in Figure 7.
+After the agent is successfully installed, the color turns green, as shown in Figure 7.

-If any of the computers have a color other than green, the ControlUp console will tell you what issue is preventing installation.
+If any of the computers have a color other than green, the ControlUp console will tell you what issue prevents installation.

 Here are two ControlUp support articles that should help you solve any agent installation issues you may have.

 If, like me, you created a folder to contain the Horizon-related computers, you can select the computer(s) and drag and drop them into your Horizon folder, as shown in Figures 8, 9, and 10.

 Another way is the select the Horizon computers, right-click and click Move to…, as shown in Figure 11.